 Mechanical killing of day-old-birds should result in slurry, rather than recognisable body parts such as internal organs, legs, wings and heads, to ensure day-old-birds that were truly macerated [HSA, 2005].

-It is important to ensure that the speed of the equipment is appropriate for the batch size and that day-old-birds are dead when they come out of the machine.
+It is important to ensure that the speed of the equipment is appropriate for the batch size and that the equipment be continuously checked to ensure every day-old-bird is dead when they come out of the machine.
+If any bird is found to be alive, they must be immediately euthanized by an alternate method and the equipment must be stopped immediately and not used again until the problem is corrected.

 Avoid adding more than one layer of day-old-birds at one time or in quick succession, avoid introduction of a batch into the macerator before previous day-old-birds are dead.